 - Develop an outline for your college application essay.

-- Complete the Free Application for Federal Student Aid (FAFSA).
-This can be completed online at www.fafsa.ed.gov.
+- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 Call the college’s financial aid office if you need assistance.

 - Attend open houses or overnight visit programs at the colleges you’re considering.